Lee, Massachusetts: Government

-Lee is the least populous municipality in Massachusetts not to use the open town meeting form of government; instead, it uses the representative town meeting, and is led by a board of selectmen and a town administrator.
-Lee has its own police, fire and public works departments, as well as a post office.
+While Lee was the least populous municipality in Massachusetts not to use the open town meeting form of government; and instead, it used the representative town meeting, led by a board of selectmen and a town administrator.
+It recently switched to open town meeting, and did away with the outdated representatives.
+Lee has its own police, fire and public works departments, and in 2027 will have constructed a new public safety building.
+Lee has a post office as well.
 The town's library is a member of the regional library networks.

 On the state level, Lee is represented in the Massachusetts House of Representatives by the Fourth Berkshire district, which covers southern Berkshire County, as well as the westernmost towns in Hampden County.
 In the Massachusetts Senate, the town is represented by the Berkshire, Hampshire, and Franklin district, which includes all of Berkshire County and western Hampshire and Franklin counties.
 The town is home to the First Station of Barracks "B" of the Massachusetts State Police.

 On the national level, Lee is part of Massachusetts's 1st congressional district, represented by Richard Neal of Springfield, Massachusetts.
 Massachusetts is represented in the United States Senate by senior Senator Elizabeth Warren and junior Senator Ed Markey.

 Education

 Lee operates its own school department, which also serves the town of Tyringham, and has an option to serve Otis and Sandisfield.
 Lee Elementary School serves students from pre-kindergarten through sixth grades, and the Lee Middle and High School serves students from seventh through twelfth grades.
 Lee's athletics teams are nicknamed the Wildcats, and their colors are black and orange.
 Additionally, Lee is home to Saint Mary's School, a parochial school which serves students through eighth grade.
 Other private schools can be found in Great Barrington and other surrounding towns.

 The nearest community college is the South County Center of Berkshire Community College in Great Barrington, and the nearest state university is Massachusetts College of Liberal Arts.
-The nearest private college is Bard College at Simon's Rock.
+The nearest private college is Williams College.